-- The lipophilic drug is solubilized by the help of it. - An aqueous dosage form is provided for waterinsoluble drugs. - Bioavailability of a drug is increased - To deliver the product, various routes can be used like tropical, oral and intravenous. - Drug moiety's penetration is rapid and efficient - It is helpful in taste masking - The protection is provided by it from hydrolysis and oxidation as drug immersed in oil phase in Oil/Water microemulsion. - Patient compliance is increased by the liquid dosage. - The requirement for less amount of energy.
+- Increment in the rate of absorption. - Variability or inconsistency is eliminated in absorption. - The lipophilic drug is solubilized by the help of it. - An aqueous dose form is provided for waterinsoluble drugs. - Bioavailability of a drug is increased - To deliver the product, various routes can be used like tropical, oral and intravenous. - Drug moiety's penetration is rapid and efficient - It is helpful in taste masking - The protection is provided by it from oxidation and hydrolysis as drug immersed in oil phase in Oil/Water microemulsion. - Patient compliance is increased by the liquid dosage. - The requirement for less amount of energy.
 (Saini et al., 2014)